 Services

-Take Note Paperie offers a great selection of papir products to purchase and print on.
-Customers are able to choose from pre-made designs, bring in their own, or tell our graphic designer what they would like to see on their product.
+Take Note Paperie offers a great selection of papir products to purchase for printing.
+Customers are able to choose from pre-made designs, they can bring in their own, or they can make special requests of our graphic designer for a custom product.
 A proof is sent to each customer so that he or she can make any changes and confirm the order.
 Take Note predicts that the majority of purchases will come from the pre-made designs that we offer.

 Customers

-The primary customer that Take Note Paperie markets to is an upper middle class female in her 20s to 50s who is married and has children.
+The target market for Take Note Paperie is an upper middle class female in her 20s to 50s who is married and has children.
 She is trendy, open-minded, social, and enjoys shopping.
 She likes to, when the occasion arises, purchase upscale merchandise, such as custom printed products.

 Finances